 Probably not.
 We don't tell people when you block them, but they might figure it out on their own if they visit your website, try to reblog one of your posts, say, and are prevented from doing so.

 Yup.
-Just head into the settings for the blog you want to hide from public view and turn off the switch that says "Show this blog on the web."
-Your followers will still be able to see your posts in their dashboards, but anyone who tries to go to your blog at its URL will need to sign up and/or log into Tumblr to see it.
+Just head into the settings for the blog you want to hide from public view and turn off the switch that says "Allow logged-out users to see this blog."
+Your followers will still be able to see your posts in their dashboards, and other logged-in users will be able to view your blog, but anyone who tries to go to your blog at its URL will need to sign up and/or log into Tumblr to see it.

 These are the most common reasons: